maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 Here you can observe how many of the total 2435 tweets that were not retweets and were created by non-verified accounts.
 In our example the count was 809.
 However, this number will not be the same, in your case.

-Looking again at the favorite\_count column, you can now observe how many likes you top-20 lies above.
+Looking again at the "favorite\_count" column, you can now observe how many likes you top-20 lies above.
 In our example the top-20 tweets from non-verified accounts had a count above 15.
 This time, 2 tweets share the 20th and 21th place.
 In this case you therefore get the top 21 most liked tweets for this analysis.

 You can now filter tweets that have been liked more than 15 times, and